-Often times you may be driving around South Florida, and you will see landscape trucks filled to the brim with dead palm fronds, tree clippings, pulled weeds, and many other products of a day's work in the yard.
+Oftentimes, you may be driving around South Florida and you'll see landscape trucks filled to the brim with dead palm fronds, tree clippings, pulled weeds, and many other products of a day's work in the yard.
 You may also see these piles sitting out by the curb waiting to be collected by waste management.

-We see it all the time and it has become very normal for us.
-After all, what else are you going to do with all of that “waste”?
-When you have your yard mowed, your hedges clipped, weeds pulled, trees trimmed, and leaves raked you have to do something with all of that “stuff” don't you?
+We see it all the time and it's become very normal for us.
+After all, what else are you going to do with all that 'waste'?
+When you have your yard mowed, your hedges clipped, weeds pulled, trees trimmed, and leaves raked, you have to do something with all of that 'stuff', don't you?
 You can't just leave it there, can you?

 We know that, along with plenty of sunshine, plants feed on nutrients in the soil.
 They gather the nutrients with their roots and use them to create new growth.
-However, we need to ask ourselves how do those nutrients get into the soil.
+However, we need to ask ourselves, how do those nutrients get into the soil?
 How does the soil replenish itself?
-The answer to that question lies in heaping piles at the Dade county dump.
+The answer to these questions lies in heaped piles at the Dade County dump!
 The decaying matter that falls from the plants at the end of a life cycle decomposes on the ground and the nutrients from that decomposition replenish the soil; making it very fertile.

 Composting as fertilizer

-Of course when we have a detached experience of the process of nature we might be conditioned to think that plant food comes in bags and bottles from the Gardening store.
-We assume that manufactured fertilizers are essential to a healthy landscape and that rich potting soil is something that must be purchased at the Ag shop.
-The truth is that when we understand, appreciate and facilitate the natural process of plants, we see that the plants have all the necessary resources to take care of themselves.
+Of course, when we have a detached experience of the process of nature, we might be conditioned to think that plant food comes in bags and bottles from the gardening store.
+We assume that manufactured fertilizers are essential to a healthy landscape and that rich potting soil is something that must be purchased at the agriculture shop.
+The truth is that when we understand, appreciate, and facilitate the natural process of plants, we see that the plants have all the necessary resources to take care of themselves.

-Manufactured plant foods and fertilizers are really just a poor quality replacement for the high quality, nutrient rich plant food that is literally falling into our yards everyday.
-When we gather and remove the clippings and deadfall from our backyards we are not only taking away the most nutritious and compatible food source from our plants, but as we throw these resources away we are also throwing away all the money we spend on fertilizers, plant foods, soil, etc.
+Manufactured plant foods and fertilizers are really just a poor quality replacement for the high quality, nutrient-rich plant food that's literally falling into our yards every day.
+When we gather and remove the clippings and deadfall from our backyards, we're not only taking away the most nutritious and compatible food source from our plants, but as we throw these resources away we're also throwing away all the money we spend on fertilizers, plant foods, soil, etc.

 Composting is clean